 Wisła (Vistula) River

 Today the Vistula River has become a trendy meeting spot.
 When the young and trendy aren’t meeting to socialize, the riverbank has hosted concerts for Poland’s up and coming musical talent.
 When the beach is not in use by a band, the riverbank now features an outdoor theatre and cinema.
-As you can imagine, there are plenty of cafes offering refreshment.
+As you can imagine, there are plenty of cafes offering refreshments.

 Are you on Pinterest?
 Pin this for later read!